 Entry Guidelines: The City Arts Commission will accept entries from any digital device, including smartphones.

-How to Enter: Enter the contest by submitting photos to email@example.com with the subject line, “photo contest”.
+How to Enter: Enter the contest by downloading and completing the Entry Form and submitting together with photos to firstname.lastname@example.org with the subject line, “Sculpture Photo Contest”.
+Submissions made without the completed form will not be accepted.
 Cultural Arts will accept submissions from Thursday, October 1, 2020 through Tuesday, December 1, 2020.

 - Image data files created with any digital device including smartphones, tablets, and digital still cameras (including medium and large-format cameras).